 Applicants should have five GCSEs including English Language (or Welsh First Language), Mathematics* and Science at grade C or above / grade 4 or above (for applicants holding newly reformed GCSEs in England) plus 112 points from at least 2 A levels (or equivalent).
 Typical offers may include:

-112 points from at least 2 A levels to include grades CC, one to be in a Science / Food Technology subject
+112 points from at least 2 A levels to include grades CC; Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as a third subject

-112 points from at least 2 Scottish Advanced Highers to include grades DD, one to be in a Science / Food Technology subject
+112 points from at least 2 Scottish Advanced Highers to include grades DD

-112 points from the Irish Leaving Certificate at Highers with 3 x H2 grades, one to be in a Science / Food Technology related subject.
+112 points from the Irish Leaving Certificate at Highers with 3 x H2 grades.
 Higher level subjects only considered with a minimum grade H4

 112 points from the Access to Higher Education Diploma within a relevant subject